LuisLuii/FastAPIQuickCRUD/README.md

   - ❌ If there are multiple unique constraints, please use compound unique constraints instead
   - ❌ If there are multiple unique constraints, please use compound unique constraints instead
   - ❌ Composite primary key is not support
-  - ❌ Not Support API without specific resource `xxx/{primary key}` when table have not primary key;
+  - ❌ Not Support API requests with specific resource `xxx/{primary key}` when table have not primary key;
     - `UPDATE ONE`
     - `FIND ONE`
     - `PATCH ONE`